 One of your credits might be a Bryn Mawr or Haverford course if it is approved according to our normal process for approving Tri-Co courses.
-Your overall enrollment must be a minimum of 3.0credits in the fall.
-Keep in mind that during Fall 2020, Swarthmore students can only take remote courses at Bryn Mawr or Haverford through the Tri-Co consortium.
+Your overall enrollment must be a minimum of 3.0 credits in the fall.
+Keep in mind that during Spring 2021 , Swarthmore students can only take remote courses at Bryn Mawr or Haverford through the Tri-Co consortium.

-Upon recommendation of the Council on Educational Policy, the College will return to a normal grading policy in the fall 2020 semester.
-Students will receive letter grades for work accomplished.
+Upon recommendation of the Council on Educational Policy, the College returned to a normal grading policy in the fall 2020 semester, with students receiving letter grades for work accomplished.

 First semester first-year students will receive Credit/No Credit for the fall 2020 semester and J-term.
 N.B.
 Credit/No Credit from the spring 2020 semester will not count towards the four optional Credit/No Credit.
 More information on the College's Credit/No Credit policy.